pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    `#4107 <https://redmine.pfsense.org/issues/4107>`__
 -  Deprecated */usr/local/bin/3gstat* as it was no longer used.
 It was replaced by *3gstats.php* long ago.
--  Started using the “host!” flag when setting CURLOPT\_INTERFACE, as recommended by the CURL documentation.
+-  Started using the "host!" flag when setting CURLOPT\_INTERFACE, as recommended by the CURL documentation.
--  Started passing the interface to CURLOPT\_INTERFACE instead of the IP address, also started using the “if!” flag to avoid CURL trying to resolve the interface name.
+-  Started passing the interface to CURLOPT\_INTERFACE instead of the IP address, also started using the "if!" flag to avoid CURL trying to resolve the interface name.
 -  Fixed NTP serial configuration to setup the serial port before attempting to configure a GPS unit.